Kids SecuriDay Mentor Code of Conduct

 • We value and support gender equality and women’s empowerment.

-• We recognise and value the professionalism, skills and experience of our volunteers and their contribution to community knowledge sharing.
+• We recognise and value the professionalism, skills and experience of our mentors and their contribution to community knowledge sharing.

 • We value the support of our sponsors, donors and community partners.

-• We value the freedom that comes from being a not-for-profit event which is independent of any religious or political affiliations and which does not discriminate on the basis of race, gender, ability, ethnicity, age, religion or political affiliation.
+• We value the freedom that comes from being an event which is independent of any religious or political affiliations and which does not discriminate on the basis of race, gender, ability, ethnicity, age, religion or political affiliation.

-As a Kids SecuriDay volunteer you are expected to:
+As a Kids SecuriDay Mentor you are expected to:

-• Maintain a high standard of personal conduct and recognise that our event will often be judged by the way you represent it;
+• You are expected to maintain a high standard of personal conduct and recognise that our event will often be judged by the way you represent it;

-• Behave honestly and with integrity and act with care and diligence in the course of your volunteering;
+• Behave honestly and with integrity and act with care and diligence in the course of your mentoring;

 • Foster, promote and contribute to an environment that is fair, inclusive, equitable and free from any form of harassment or discrimination;